New Jersey Institute of Technology: Colleges and schools

 Comprising five colleges and one school, the university is organized into 21 departments, three of which, Biological Sciences, History, and Theater Arts are federated with Rutgers-Newark whose campus abuts NJIT's.

-With a student population that is 13.5% international, 26.3% black or Hispanic, and 19.8% Asian (2022), NJIT is among the most ethnically diverse national universities in the country.
+With a student population that is 20.6% international, 20.2% Hispanic, 8.8% Black and 19.1% Asian (2022), NJIT is ranked among the most ethnically diverse national universities in the country.

-It has multiple study abroad options along with extensive co-op, internship, and service opportunities.
+NJIT has multiple study abroad options along with extensive co-op, internship, and service opportunities.

 Newark College of Engineering (NCE)

-Newark College of Engineering, which was established in 1919, is one of the oldest and largest professional engineering schools in the United States.
+Newark College of Engineering, which was established in 1919, is among the oldest and largest professional engineering schools in the United States.
 It offers 13 undergraduate degree programs, 16 master's and 10 doctoral degree programs.
 Undergraduate enrollment is more than 2,500, and more than 1,100 are enrolled in graduate study.
-The 150-member faculty includes engineers and scholars who are widely recognized in their fields.
-An estimated one in four professional engineers in the State of New Jersey are NCE alumni.
-The NCE has more 40,000 living alumni.
+The faculty includes engineers and scholars who are widely recognized in their fields.
+An estimated one in four professional engineers in the State of New Jersey are NCE/NJIT alumni.

-College of Science and Liberal Arts (CSLA)
+Jordan Hu College of Science and Liberal Arts (JHCSLA)

 The College of Science and Liberal Arts was formed in 1982.
 It was originally known as the Third College having been preceded by Newark College of Engineering and the New Jersey School of Architecture.
 In 1986 its name was changed to the College of Science and Liberal Arts as a result of a more sharply defined mission and direction.
-Growing steadily ever since, CSLA has spawned two of NJIT's colleges: the Albert Dorman Honors College, which evolved out of the Honors Program that was founded in CSLA in 1985, and the College of Computing Sciences, which developed out of CSLA's Computer and Information Science Department.
+The College of Science and Liberal Arts is located inside a building sharing the same name.
+The building was originally named Cullimore Hall, and is still referred to as that by students.
+Growing steadily ever since, JHCSLA has spawned two of NJIT's colleges: the Albert Dorman Honors College, which evolved out of the Honors Program that was founded in JHCSLA in 1985, and the College of Computing Sciences, which developed out of JHCSLA's Computer and Information Science Department.

 Today the college consists of six academic departments: